eclipse-ee4j/cargotracker/README.md

 developed by DDD pioneer Eric Evans' company Domain Language and the Swedish software consulting company Citerus.
 The cargo example actually comes from Eric Evans' seminal book on DDD.
-The original application is written in Spring, Hibernate and Jetty whereas the application is build entirely on Java EE 7 and Payara 4.
+The original application is written in Spring, Hibernate and Jetty whereas the application is built on Jakarta EE.

 The application is an end-to-end system for keeping track of shipping cargo.
 It has several interfaces described in the following sections.